triton-inference-server/developer_tools/README.md

 those who wish to use C++ directly, RAPIDS-Triton can help simplify the process of developing your backend.

+The goal of RAPIDS-Triton is not to facilitate every possible use case of the Triton backend API but to make the most common uses of this API easier by providing a simpler interface to them.
+That being said, if there is a feature of the Triton backend API which RAPIDS-Triton does not expose and which you wish to use in a custom backend, please [submit a feature request](https://github.com/rapidsai/rapids-triton/issues), and we will see if it can be added.

 ## Simple Example

 In the `cpp/src` directory of this repository, you can see a complete,